National League of Junior Cotillions

 Please know that I welcome parent participation.

 Clarence Thomas said, “Manners open doors that even the greatest of educations cannot”.

 Making sure that your child learns these life-long skills will give them a competitive edge in every facet of their life.

 Laura Bingham Ritch is a licensed director for the National League of Junior Cotillions, National League of Junior Cotillions Tennessee Valley Chapter.
 A 3rd generation Decaturite, Laura graduated from Converse College in Spartanburg, SC.
 Her masters work was done at both the University of Alabama and Auburn in a joint cooperative program.
-She has 2 daughters, and a step-son and daughter-in-law who have blessed her with 4 grandchildren.
-She co-owns Goose Pond Farm with her husband.
-Laura has been an NLJC director for 17 years.
+She has 2 grown daughters, co-owns Goose Pond Farm with her husband, and Main Street West Gallery in Hartselle.
+Laura has been an NLJC director for 19 years.